top of page

 In 2019 over a bottle of wine an idea by two former teachers for a book festival took root.
 They formed the St Duthac Book & Arts Festival group (pictured) with the aim to further promote literature, heritage and the arts in their community.
 Following meetings, programme development, market stalls and fundraising the first St Duthac Book & Arts Festival, based in Tain on the Easter Ross Peninsula, became a reality when we launched the first Book and Arts Festival on the Easter Ross Peninsula in 2021 .

 Thank you to everyone who has helped the group on the journey so far.
-Planning for our 2023 event started in October 2022 and we know that the final programme of events and pop up appearances taking place across various venues on the Easter Ross Peninsula in September will delight you the audience.
+Planning for the 2025 event started in October 2024 and we know that the final programme of events and pop up appearances taking place across various venues on the Easter Ross Peninsula in September will delight you, the audience.